frasermclean/personal-site/content/post/automate-entity-framework-core-migrations/index.md

 ---
-title: 'Automate Entity Framework Core Migrations'
+title: Automate Entity Framework Core migrations
-description: 'A guide on how to automate Entity Framework Core migrations in a GitHub Actions workflow'
+description: A guide on how to automate Entity Framework Core migrations in a GitHub Actions workflow
 date: '2025-01-24T10:36:09+08:00'
 image: cover.jpg
 categories: ['guide']